istio/istio.io/content/zh/docs/tasks/security/citadel-config/auth-sds/index.md

 weight: 30
 keywords: [security,auth-sds]
 aliases:
-    - /zh/docs/tasks/security/auth-sds/
+    - /docs/tasks/security/auth-sds/
 ---

 This task shows how to enable
 [SDS (secret discovery service)](https://www.envoyproxy.io/docs/envoy/latest/configuration/security/secret#sds-configuration) for Istio identity provisioning.

-Prior to Istio 1.1, the keys and certificates of Istio workloads were generated by Citadel and distributed to sidecars through secret-volume mounted files, this approach has the following minor drawbacks:
+By default, the keys and certificates of Istio workloads are generated by Citadel and distributed to sidecars through secret-volume mounted files.
+This approach has the following minor drawbacks:

 * Performance regression during certificate rotation:
   When certificate rotation happens, Envoy is hot restarted to pick up the new